 We can now analyse, in the following two examples, certain frictions in these attempts to create epistemic diversity and how our tools reveal their limitations in this process.

-The Meeting of knowledges project raises new questions about how they should be allowed to be present in our academia precisely when, as Michel De Certeau indicated, there is a common perspective among all sciences in their constitution about what is to be carefully excluded.
+The Meeting of Knowledges project raises new questions about how such forms of knowledge should be allowed to be present in academia precisely when, as Michel de Certeau indicated, there is a common perspective among all sciences in about what is to be carefully excluded.
 So here is one of the challenges, and the project soon reached the conclusion that is not possible to separate spirituality from knowledge production.
-The invited teachers – sabedores (those who know) – included spiritual practices in their lectures on medicine and curative plans, turning the classroom into a ritualistic space.
+The invited teachers – sabedores (“those who know”) – included spiritual practices in their lectures on medicine and curative plans, turning the classroom into a ritualistic space.
 So, spirituality is precisely what cannot be captured by rationality – prendre (capture/trap) appears in Eduard Glissant’s explanation of the etymology of the French word comprendre (comprehend, understand).
 In 2016, the Federal University of Minas Gerais included a series of courses by spiritual leaders of the matrix of African religions in its curriculum, as the university community was interested in learning more about them.
 But can – or should – spirituality be taught?
 Is it possible for an institution such as a university to deal with the contradiction of acknowledging precisely what science has dismissed in its very constitution?
-In this case, what is at stake is not just our resilience to having an interlocution without sharing methodologies or epistemological frameworks but also challenging the Western capacity to deal with the unknown and opacity and to escape the fantasy of control provided by the sciences and their performance of Hegelian separability and determinacy.
-Thus, it means to deal with the untranslatable, the indeterminate.
+In this case, what is at stake is not just our resilience to having an interlocution without sharing methodologies or epistemological frameworks, but also challenging the Western capacity to deal with the unknown and opaque, and to escape the fantasy of control provided by the sciences and their performance of Hegelian separability and determinacy.
+Thus, it means to deal with the → untranslatable, the indeterminate.
 What would be the political consequences of not fixing and incorporating what has not been named or perhaps should not be named?
 Could we learn ways to heal without naming?
 Both fiscally and emotionally in our Western culture?